Toggle menu

 Those responsible for paying Council Tax for an unoccupied property that has previously been occupied by at least one full-time student can apply for a Council Tax exemption for a period of up to four months.
 A student must have been resident in the property on the last day of occupation.

-You need to apply for this exemption.
-It is not granted automatically when students move out of your property.
+You need to apply for this exemption as it may not granted automatically when students move out of your property.

 We need to know who is responsible for paying Council Tax and proof of their main residence during the period in which the property is unoccupied.
 We also need proof of the former tenants' student status if we don't already have it.